 Stopping is just as easy as starting; they just put their feet down.
 For experienced riders, we also offer an optional foot-operated brake.
 We don't recommend it until about age 3 to 4 years old.
 For really young riders, success requires simplicity.
 That’s what we strive to do: Keep It Simple.

 Are the tires plastic?
 Foam?
 No-air?

 We get this question all the time.
-The tires are made of an EVA polymer, which provides two key benefits.
+The tires on all Strider 12" models (Classic, Sport, and Pro) are made of an EVA polymer, which provides two key benefits.
 First, they’re extremely lightweight for easy control.
 Seriously, these puppies are half the weight of an air-filled tire and inner tube.
 Second, and parents love this part, they require NO MAINTENANCE.
 They will NEVER go flat and never need to be checked; just grab and go!